adamsyy/zappit/README.md

 ![image](https://cdn1.bbcode0.com/uploads/2021/8/26/4f269ff20a7d9098895a3c8c591351b9-full.jpg)
 ![image](https://cdn1.bbcode0.com/uploads/2021/8/26/f8825f88dab7949bb28a8e2e77eb3100-full.jpg)

-Feel free to fork the project and use this api as well as use this isyour frontend website/app.
+Feel free to fork the project and use this api as well as use this in your frontend website/app.